NHSCOT highland games festival banner press info

 Special Ticketed Events to Enhance Your Experience

 Attendees can elevate their Games experience through a variety of Special Ticketed Events showcasing Scottish food and drink, musical performances, and dinners with entertainment.
+These events take place both during the Games as well as after hours.

 For a complete list of Special Ticketed Events, visit https://nhscot.org/special-ticketed-events/.